• Home

 Coconut butter is made with the dried and shredded inner fruit of the coconut (coconut flakes).

-You can kick things up a notch by also toasting the flakes before converting to coconut butter.
+You can kick things up a notch by also toasting the flakes before converting it to coconut butter.

 I recommend Artisana Organic Raw Coconut Butter or Nutiva Organic Coconut Manna.
-You can also DIY coconut butter if you like.
-Simple tutorial video below:-

-Coconut Water
+6. Coconut Water

 zico-premium-coconut-water